wittler-github/MathCalcGraphScripts/README.md

-# MathGraphCalcScripts
+# MathCalcGraphScripts
-Visualisation and Calculation scripts for mathematics studies
+Visualisation and Calculation scripts for mathematics studies separated in folders by source and books